 120 years with Einar Willumsen

-Follow us along the journey of beverages through the decades, as we introduce a selection of trending drinks from the early 1900s through to today.
+Follow us along the journey of dairy through the decades, as we give you an insight into the history of a selection of trendy dairy goods from the early 1900s through to today.

 At Einar Willumsen we consider our customers consumers and what we want the taste reaction to be.
 Our expertise is to combine science and our understanding of the market place to deliver the optimum results in our products.